 Minimum Vesting Periods.
 No award (or portion thereof) granted under the Amended 2021 Plan will vest earlier than the first anniversary of the date the award is granted and no award agreement will reduce or eliminate such minimum vesting requirement.
-The foregoing minimum vesting requirement will not apply to: (1) Substitute Awards, (2) any awards delivered in lieu of fully-vested cash-based awards (or other fully-vested cash awards or payments), (3) any awards to non-employee directors for which the vesting period runs from the date of one annual meeting of the Company's stockholders, or (4) any other awards granted by the Administrator from time to time that result in the issuance of an aggregate of up to 5% of the shares available under the Amended 2021 Plan.
+The foregoing minimum vesting requirement will not apply to: (1) Substitute Awards, (2) any awards delivered in lieu of fully-vested cash-based awards (or other fully-vested cash awards or payments), (3) any awards to non-employee directors for which the vesting period runs from the date of one annual meeting of the Company's stockholders to the next annual meeting of the Company's stockholders, or (4) any other awards granted by the Administrator from time to time that result in the issuance of an aggregate of up to 5% of the shares available under the Amended 2021 Plan.